How Can I Implement Choosing Wisely in My Workplace?

 - The report “Lessons Learned from Patient Engagement” shares insights from project directors of grantee organizations about engaging patients, families and caregivers in Choosing Wisely conversations.

-- This brief guide, “How to Engage Your Group/Business with Choosing Wisely – 3 Things You Can Do“, is meant to help you get started in sharing useful information to help others engage in conversations about the overuse of tests and procedures and support health care providers efforts to help patients/consumers make smart and effective health care choices.
+- This brief guide, “How to Engage Your Group/Business with Choosing Wisely – 3 Things You Can Do” by Maine Quality Counts, is meant to help you get started in sharing useful information to help others engage in conversations about the overuse of tests and procedures and support health care providers efforts to help patients/consumers make smart and effective health care choices.

 - This webinar includes effective messaging to the public on why “more is not better” and includes a presentation by Neil Goldfarb on the National Alliance of Healthcare Purchasers on their national strategy to spread Choosing Wisely, as well as local examples of implementation by employer groups.